tebl/BulkyMIDI-32/BulkyMIDI-32 Extras/README.md

 ![Build 004](https://github.com/tebl/BulkyMIDI-32/raw/main/gallery/build_extras_004.jpg)

 We've also gone ahead and installed our non-polarized capacitors, for the most part these will simply be 100nF (component marked *104*) decoupling caps added to ensure that the ICs function as intended and no values will be printed for them on the PCB.
-The two capacitors below the crystal are different however, these are marked on the board as 10nF (component marked *103*).
+The two capacitors below the crystal are different however, these are marked on the board as 10pF (component will be marked either *100* or simply *10*).

 ## 1.2> Install LEDs
 Somehow I managed the rather impressive task of coming up with a rather strange way of mounting the LEDs, requiring me to write a separate chapter on the things.
 Anyway, the idea was to have the LEDs facing forwards (there are three of them in the later designs) and so the leads need to be bent so that the back of the LED sit flush against the PCB.